 Life might not be as fast paced, but it should be getting deeper, more intentional, and far more meaningful.

-Part of falling back in love with life means embracing the one you have.
 Take time to recognize how much you’ve evolved.
 Think deeply about how you’ve grown into a woman and the changes that has required.
 Changes that encourage a lifestyle of motherly affection and intentional living are ones to be celebrated, not regretted.

 Red Flag #3: Slave Mentality

-Having responsibilities are seen of in today’s society as a hinderance to “living our best lives.”
+Having responsibilities are seen in today’s society as a hinderance to “living our best lives.”
 Do we subtly agree with the idea that being needed is somehow comparable to being someone’s slave?

 Well, you are not your family’s slave.
 You are a queen in a castle that is honored to be a caregiver, teacher, and trainer in all things beautiful and lovely.
-Remove the cloud of distain for your duties and replace it with a regal sense of control.
+Remove the cloud of distain for your duties and replace it with a regal sense of dignity.

 Step one: Make your routine your servant.

 Write down what your day to day entails.
-Is this structure serving your family in a way that, although is repetitive, brings you satisfaction?
+Is this structure serving your family in a way that, although repetitive, brings you satisfaction?

 Examine your current routine, whether it’s one you follow by the book or loosely flow with.
 Do you incorporate times to be creative?
 Spend intentional time with your children?
 Penning in time to be alone is even possible, and most beneficial to moms of little ones.